dpkreativ/dpkreativ/README.md

 **Here's a quick summary about me**:

-- 🌱 I have done a lot of projects, most of them become obsolete; others evolve to become quite useful.
+- 🌱 I build a lot of projects, most of which evolve to become quite useful.
 - 📫 You can [view my resume](https://www.linkedin.com/in/dpkreativ/) and contact me by emailing dpkreativ@gmail.com.
 - 🇳🇬 Proudly Nigerian.